mlclifton/aipropos/solution_arch.md

     *   It sets up the TUI layout with input and output text areas using `textual.widgets.Input`, `textual.widgets.TextArea`, and `textual.containers.Container`.
     *   It handles user input, specifically the "Enter" key press in the command input area, to trigger the LLM call.
     *   It displays the commands and explanations received from the `LLMService`.
-    *   It provides key bindings for quitting the application (`q`) and copying commands to the clipboard (`c`).
+    *   It provides key bindings for quitting the application (`q`), copying commands to the clipboard (`c`), and showing a log viewer (`l`).
     *   It uses `pyperclip` for clipboard operations.
+    *   It includes a `LogViewer` class to display diagnostic logs within the TUI.

 *   **`llm_service.py`**: This file defines the `LLMService` class, responsible for interacting with the Large Language Model.
     *   It loads the Ollama API URL and model name from environment variables using `dotenv`.
-    *   The `get_commands` method now makes an actual API call to the configured Ollama instance, sending the user's natural language query and a system prompt.
-It then parses the Ollama's response to extract the generated commands and their explanations, handling various error conditions.
+    *   The `get_commands` method makes an API call to the configured Ollama instance, sending the user's natural language query and a system prompt.
+    *   It parses the JSON object from the Ollama response to extract the generated commands and their explanations.
+    *   It includes robust error handling for API communication and JSON decoding issues.

 *   **`tui_app.css`**: This CSS file styles the Textual application, defining the appearance of containers and text areas.

+*   **`requirements.txt`**: This file lists the Python dependencies for the project, such as `textual`, `python-dotenv`, `ollama`, and `pyperclip`.

+*   **`package.json`**: This file lists the Node.js dependencies for the project, which are development tools like `stylelint` for CSS linting.

 ### Mermaid Diagrams